 Strong hip drive combined with weak erector spinae is like trying to shoot a cannon out of a canoe, and a lot of the force generated will be lost as your spine collapses.
 Needless to say, that’s a recipe for poor performance and injury.
-However, a powerful hip drive combined with strong spinal erectors means that all that force will be efficiently transferred with less injury risk.
-More like firing a cannon off an aircraft carrier!
+However, powerful hip drive combined with strong spinal erectors means that force will be efficiently transferred with less injury risk.
+It’s like firing a cannon off an aircraft carrier!

 It’s important to note that the hamstrings and glutes are responsible for more than hip extension; they also play a significant role in the lateral and medial movements of the hip and knee joints too.
 (3) However, for this article, our primary focus is on their ability to drive you forward when you sprint, tackle, and scrummage.

 The hip hinge movement is arguably the most important prerequisite of hip drive training.
 A good hip hinge will ensure you can perform all of the best hip drive exercises correctly.
 Inability to hip hinge can throw unwanted stress onto the lumbar spine or lower back.
 Many people, when they perform traditional hip drive exercises, not only flex and extend their hips, they also flex and extend their spines too.
 This is not only uneconomical because it introduces extraneous movement into the mix, but it also increases the risk of serious spinal injury.